13 Top-Rated Ski Resorts near Toronto, 2023

 Blue Mountain Resort

 Ontario's premier ski resort is undoubtedly Blue Moutain.
-Extensive terrain, luxury accommodation, and a cute ski village at the base make this a year-round getaway for families.
-Just over 2.5 hours from Toronto, Blue Mountain provides a small taste of the larger ski resorts of the Rockies.
-Here, you'll find a fun ski village with winding streets, interesting restaurants, and retail stores.
+Extensive terrain, luxury accommodations, and a cute ski village at the base make this a year-round getaway for families.

-The mountain has 42 runs catering to beginners right through to advanced skiers or snowboarders.
+The mountain has over 360 acres and 42 runs catering to beginners right through to advanced skiers or snowboarders.
 The vertical drop of the ski hill is 720 feet, the highest in Southern Ontario.
 Runs are well groomed, and the ski hill has an impressive lift capacity, including five six-person chairs in addition to several other regular lifts that will whisk you to the top in no time.
 Snowmaking, consisting of over 600 guns, covers almost the entire hill.

 For those who can't get enough skiing during the day, Blue Mountain also offers night skiing on 30 runs.
 For non-skiers, the town has a large ice-skating rink available to use free of charge.